Akhilsg/Events-Soccer/README.md

-# Kickin' Evebts - Smart Task Management & Calendar System
+# Kickin' Events - Smart Task Management & Calendar System

 A powerful, intuitive task management and calendar application that seamlessly integrates with Google Classroom.
 Built with React, Material-UI, and Node.js, TaskFlow helps students and professionals organize their work efficiently.